UniversalDependencies/docs/_ga/pos/PROPN.md

 Note that days of the week and months of the year in Irish, while capitialised, are not marked as proper nouns but common nouns instead.

+Some abreviations are also marked as proper nouns.

 #### Examples

 * _Lá 'le Pádraig_ "St. Patrick's Day"